baraamallah/HARMUN_TRACKER/README.md

     # or
     # yarn dev
     ```
 *   Open [http://localhost:9002](http://localhost:9002) (or the port specified in your `package.json` dev script) in your browser.
+You will be redirected to `/auth/login`.

 ## Usage

 ### Admin Access (`/`)

-*   **Logging In**: Currently, the application relies on Firebase Authentication but does not have a dedicated login page for the main admin dashboard (`/`).
-An administrator would need to be logged in to Firebase. **For production, you need to implement a proper login page/flow and route protection for this dashboard.**
+*   **Logging In**: Navigate to `/auth/login` and sign in with an Email/Password account that you've created in your Firebase Authentication users list.
-*   **Dashboard (`/`)**: Once logged in (or if no login is enforced yet), an admin can access the main dashboard to manage participants.
+*   **Dashboard (`/`)**: Once logged in, you will be redirected to the main admin dashboard to manage participants.

 ### Superior Admin Access (`/superior-admin`)

 *   **Prerequisite**: You must be logged into the application using the Firebase account whose UID matches the `OWNER_UID` configured in `src/lib/constants.ts`.
 *   **Navigation**:
-    *   If you are logged in as the owner, a "Superior Admin" link will appear in the sidebar.
+    *   If you are logged in as the owner, a "Superior Admin" link will appear in the sidebar on the main dashboard.
     *   Alternatively, navigate directly to `/superior-admin` in your browser.
 *   **Functionality**: This panel is for system-wide controls, currently with placeholders.